-Francisco Guinea,1 Pierre Le Doussal,2 and Kay Jörg Wiese2
+Francisco Guinea, Pierre Le Doussal, and Kay Jörg Wiese2

-1Instituto de Ciencia de Materiales de Madrid (CSIC),

-Sor Juana Inés de la Cruz 3, 28049 Madrid, Spain

-2CNRS-Laboratoire de Physique Théorique de l'Ecole Normale Supérieure, 24 rue Lhomond, 75005 Paris, France.
+1Instituto de Ciencia de Materiales de Madrid (CSIC), Sor Juana Inés de la Cruz 3, 28049 Madrid, Spain 2CNRS-Laboratoire de Physique Théorique de l'Ecole Normale Supérieure, 24 rue Lhomond, 75005 Paris, France (Received 28 December 2013; published 24 March 2014)

-We consider a model of Dirac fermions coupled to flexural phonons to describe a graphene sheet fluctuating in dimension 2 + d.
+We consider a model of Dirac fermions coupled to flexural phonons to describe a graphene sheet fluctuating in dimension 2+d.
 We derive the self-consistent screening equations for the quantum problem, exact in the limit of large d.
-We first treat the membrane alone, and work out the quantum to classical, and harmonic to anharmonic crossover.
-For the coupled electron-membrane problem we calculate the dressed two-particle propagators of the elastic and electron interactions and find that it exhibits a collective mode which becomes unstable at some wave-vector q_c for large enough coupling g.
-The saddle point analysis, exact at large d, indicates that this instability corresponds to spontaneous and simultaneous appearance of gaussian curvature and electron puddles.
+We first treat the membrane alone, and work out the quantum to classical and harmonic to anharmonic crossovers.
+For the coupled electron-membrane problem, we calculate the dressed two-particle propagators of the elastic and electron interactions and find that it exhibits a collective mode which becomes unstable at some wave vector q_c for large enough coupling g.
+The saddle-point analysis, exact at large d, indicates that this instability corresponds to spontaneous and simultaneous appearance of Gaussian curvature and electron puddles.
 The relevance to ripples in graphene is discussed.